rafalcode/wtosc/README.md

 ## programming tips
 * when shrinking or expanding a wav file, in the header, only the byid and glen (actually byid+36) member need be changed, which happily is not much.
 * using fread() on a wav file means loading the data into unsigned, as opposed to signed, char types.
+* with fwrite() you need not bother about unsigned chars ... because fwrite() will convert from shorts to small-endian bytes itself.

 ## Program listing
 * wnums: helper function to print out the numeric values according to a 100 sample point starting from a specific point in a wav file